“Is accounts receivable a current asset?” “Are accounts receivable a current asset?” “Accounts receivable is a current asset—right?”

 Accounts receivable (AR) represents money owed to your business by customers for products or services already delivered but not yet paid for.

-This usually occurs when: – You invoice customers with net-30 or net-60 terms – A customer prepays for an annual plan, but payment hasn’t cleared – You’re using accrual accounting (GAAP standard) rather than cash accounting
+This usually occurs when you invoice customers with net-30 or net-60 terms, since those payments take time to come in.
+It can also happen when a customer prepays for an annual plan, but the payment hasn’t cleared yet.
+And it’s especially common when you’re using accrual accounting (the GAAP standard) rather than cash accounting because revenue is recorded when earned, not when cash is received.

 In essence, AR is revenue earned but not yet received in cash.